 Finding the Passport Office in Lahore

 To get a Pakistan visa extension in Lahore, head over to the Passport Office in New Garden Town.
-Cost of getting there depends on where you are; we recommend using Careem or Uber to save yourself being ripped off by rickshaw drivers.
+The cost of getting there depends on where you are; we recommend using Careem or Uber to save yourself being ripped off by rickshaw drivers.
 The visa section is open from 8:30 – 13:00 Monday till Thursday, and 11:30 – 13:00 on Friday.

 The office is behind a road blockade and a big green gate with a security guard watching the door.
 Officially, you’re not supposed to carry cameras inside, but the guards were pretty lax about it most days.

 The entry hall is a bit of a mess, but the visa section is easy to find.
-Just go in, hook around to the right, and go up the stairs in the back corner marked with a sign for foreigners.
+Just go in, loop around to the right, and go up the stairs in the back corner marked with a sign for foreigners.

 Requirements for a Pakistan visa extension in Lahore

 To apply for a Pakistan visa extension, you need the following: